 Finally he was down to just amlodipine 2.5 mg and was on this for a week.
 This was the last medicine he was on as sudden withdrawn from this can cause rebound hypertension.
 Since we knew this, we went gradual from 5mg to 2.5mg.
 Then he started taking on alternate days when his BP measured 120/65.

 After a week on alternate day dosing he stopped it one day.
 He then measured BP after a week of stopping amlodipine totally and it was 120/68.
-However, gradually increased this to levels of 12.5 mg after having eliminated three of the four medicines.

 This is how diet achieved what four potent drugs could not.
 The dLife.in community is fortunate to have registered MDs and top professionals from the Pharma industry in our midst.
 Their combined experience and in-depth knowledge of pharmacology add immense value to our knowledge-base.